lufixSch/lufixSch.github.io/src/routes/(articles)/resources/guides/raspberry_pi/reduce_power/+page.md

 ---
-description: 'Energy consumption reduction for Raspberry Pi
+description: How to reduce the power consumption of a Raspberry Pi by deactivating certain components.

-  General:

-  - Reduce power usage by disabling HDMI output ($25mA)

-  - Reduce power usage by disabling USB ports ($>50mA'
 image: null
 layout: article
 repository: https://github.com/lufixSch/guides.git